Eric-A99/Discogs-Preview-for-YouTube/README.md

 # Discogs Preview for YouTube

 Chrome extension to quickly view, filter, and link to Discogs marketplace data while digging for vinyl on YouTube.
-Automatically finds matching vinyl releases and shows pricing — lowest, median, VG+/NM estimates — right below the video.

 ## Features

 - Auto-detects the YouTube video title and searches Discogs for matching vinyl releases
-- Shows lowest price, median, VG+ and NM estimates with direct links to listings
+- Shows lowest price, median, and suggested prices with direct links to listings
+- **VG+ filter** to show only listings graded Very Good Plus or better
-- US-only toggle to filter by seller location
+- **US Only toggle** to filter by seller location
 - Inline panel on the YouTube page + toolbar popup

 ## Setup